Semmoro/Shiro-AI-Assistent/README.md

   I use Phi-3-mini-4k-instruct-q4.gguf, but you can add your own model.
   Here’s the link where you can download it:
     https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf
-  Add the model to the root directory of the project or specify the path to it in the "Brain" variable inside brain.py.
+  Add the model to the root directory of the project or specify the path to it in the variable "Brain"  inside brain.py.

     Note: If your PC is weak (or very weak), I recommend downloading the same version I’m using.

-2) Add a file named "Data_Base.json" to the root directory.
-  This file will store your dialogue history in JSON format.
-  (Later, I’ll make it so that Shiro can use this as her “memories” about you.)

-3) Add a file named "prompt.py" to the root directory.
+2) Add a file named "prompt.py" to the root directory.
   Inside it, create a variable called my_prompt, which will contain your own custom prompt describing Shiro’s behavior.
   She will then try to communicate with you in that style.